B2B effective cases that are not B2Boring

 Reframed problem

-• When SME life is never boring and full of drama, SME owners don't need soft empathetic messages, but a reliable problem solver
+Don’t compete on price, compete on value perceptions.
+SME life is never boring and full of drama, so SME owners don't need soft empathetic messages.
+What they really want is a reliable problem solver.

 Solution